YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 Word of the Day: Knock-on effect

-One day there could be an accident on the highway which causes a traffic jam.
+One day, there could be an accident on the highway that could cause a traffic jam.

 Due to this traffic jam, you are late to the office in the morning.

-Because you were late getting in, you need to make up for lost time by working later than usual.
+Because you were late getting in, you must make up for lost time by working later than usual.

 Since you are working later than usual, your fiancé has to wait in a coffee shop by herself.

-If you try to explain to her that you are late because of the knock-on effect, she may understand, but she will still be angry.
+If you try to explain that you are late because of the knock-on effect, she may understand, but she will still be angry.

 It’s like dominoes falling one by one.